Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Margaret River had a median taxpayer income of $47,488 and an average of $63,297 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was slightly lower than the national average, with Rest of WA having a median income of $57,323 and an average income of $71,163.
-By September 2025, estimates based on Wage Price Index growth suggest these figures would be approximately $54,231 (median) and $72,285 (average).
+Margaret River SA2 had a median taxpayer income of $47,488 and an average income of $63,297 in financial year 2022.
+This was slightly lower than the national average.
+Rest of WA's median income in the same period was $57,323 with an average income of $71,163.
+By September 2025, estimated incomes would be approximately $54,231 (median) and $72,285 (average), based on a 14.2% increase since financial year 2022.
 Census data indicates that incomes in Margaret River cluster around the 52nd percentile nationally.
-Income distribution shows 35.8% of the population falls within the $1,500 - 2,999 range, consistent with surrounding regions at 31.1%.
-Housing affordability pressures are severe, with only 84.0% of income remaining, ranking at the 47th percentile nationally.
-The area's SEIFA income ranking places it in the 6th decile.
+Income distribution shows that 35.8% of the population falls within the $1,500 - $2,999 range, with 4,259 individuals in this category.
+Housing affordability pressures are severe, with only 84.0% of income remaining after housing costs, ranking at the 46th percentile nationally.
+The area's SEIFA income ranking places it in the sixth decile.

 Frequently Asked Questions - Income